-The need for a GB specific climate change strategy and action plan is justified for several important reasons.
-There is need to mainstream climate change adaptation and mitigation in the medium to long-term regional development goals of the region.
 The complex nature of causes and effects of climate change transcend many sectors and thus requires synergies among sectors facilitated by GB climate change strategy and action plan.
 This shall ensure the strengthening of human and institutional capacities to adapt and make the region climate change resilient in the longer run.
 The Government of GB is committed to take measures for sustainable development of the region.
-This Strategy reaffirms its commitment to create an important vehicle for collecting and disseminating target-specific adaptation and mitigation actions, to secure the region from the impacts of climate change.
+This Strategy reaffirms its commitment to create an important vehicle for collecting and disseminating target-specific adaptation and mitigation actions and to secure the region from the adverse impacts of climate change.